 Do not exceed the recommended power supply load on the inverter.
 See the inverter operating and maintenance instructions included in your owner's packet.
+(Note: the inverter is integrated into the multiplus system.)

-NUCAMP CONTROL PANEL
+NUCAMP CONTROL PANEL(S)

 The nuCamp control panel is located near the main entrance door.
-On it, you will find the fill level indicators, master switches for lighting circuits, and a control switch for the water pump.
+On it, you will find the tank fill level indicators, master switches for lighting circuits, and a control switch for the water pump.
 Switches will light up when activated.